hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

   defeat zone content leakage that can occur via passive surveillance.

 * Authentication.
-Use of single or mutual TLS (mTLS) authentication (in combination with ACLs) can complement and potentially be an alternative to TSIG.
+Use of single or mutual TLS (mTLS) authentication (in combination with access control lists (ACLs)) can complement and potentially be an alternative to TSIG.

 * Performance.
     * Existing AXFR and IXFR mechanisms have the burden of backwards